© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Bowl barrow on Calton Pastures, 950m west of Calton Houses is a scheduled monument protected by Historic England under reference 1007995.
 View the official record →

-Bowl barrow on Calton Pastures is a Bronze Age funerary monument situated on open moorland west of Calton Houses in Derbyshire.
+Bowl barrow on Calton Pastures is a Bronze Age burial monument situated on high ground in Derbyshire, approximately 950 metres west of Calton Houses.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007995.

 Bowl barrow on Calton Pastures, 950m west of Calton Houses is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007995.